-To apply an existing template:
+To open and review an existing template:

-Select Tools>Monitoring>Manage Monitoring Templates>Use existing template.
-The Select a Monitor Template File dialog box displays.

-2. Double-click a template type, then select a template and click Open.
-The template is applied to the monitoring task.
+- 1. Select Tools>Monitoring>Manage Monitoring Templates>Open existing template.
+The Select a Monitor Template File dialog box displays. - 2.
+Double-click a template type, then select a template and click Open.
+The template and its counters display in the Monitoring Options tab of the Conductor's main screen.